-Artificial intelligence and digital transformation of various diagnostic modalities, decision making tool and management will further advance the treatment of liver diseases.
+Artificial intelligence and digital transformation of various diagnostic modalities, decision-making tool and management will further advance the treatment of liver diseases.

 CONCLUSION

-The current scenario of the epidemiology and the advances in diagnosis and treatment of liver diseases including their complications are summarised in this review.
+The current scenario of the epidemiology and the advances in diagnosis and treatment of liver diseases including their complications are summarized in this review.

 REFERENCES